nan0S/terrain/README.md

 # Terrain
 Earth view both in 2D and 3D based on satellite terrain data.
-For data to be displayed you have to provide program with HGT files representing square 1 deg by 1 deg on Earth.
+When you load the given terrain, you can explore it by moving around either in map view (2D) or in globe view (3D).
+In order for data to be displayed you have to provide program with HGT files representing square 1 deg by 1 deg on Earth.
 There are some example files in data directory.

 Example usage of the program: ./terrain ../data/eurasia -lat 0 2 -lon 3 5, which will load from ..data/eurasia directory, following files: N00E03.hgt, N00E04.hgt, N01E03.hgt, N01E04.hgt (notice that ranges of latitudes and longitude are [0,2) and [3, 5)).